realm/SwiftLint/README.md

 If the build tool plugin does not work for your project setup or when additional custom setup is required, SwiftLint can be added as a Run Script Build Phase.
-This is useful when a project setup relies on the `--config` SwiftLint option or to lint all targets together in a single `swiftlint` invocation.
+This is useful when a project setup relies on the `--config` SwiftLint option; or to lint all targets together in a single `swiftlint` invocation.
 File inclusions and exclusions can be configured in the [`.swiftlint.yml` configuration](#configuration).